bphenriques-interview-challenges/employee-shift-api-challenge/k8s/README.md

 good experiment.
 It is already possible to deploy the docker image in the root of the project using the `run` docker-compose target, however it does take advantage of the health probes used in K8S.

-In the future, once I get the hang of the foundations I would like to research [terraform](https://www.terraform.io/) which I started in branch `terraform`.
-Similar to other projects and professional experience I look forward to having a way to have immutable deployments and having the infrastructure formalized through code.

 Last and not the least, one should have the server automated regardless of the environment (e.g., `staging`, `production`) or availability zone (e.g., `us-east1`).